jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 to prevent against the poison’s effects, or be taken afterwards to treat the symptoms (assuming there is enough time).
 Antidotes always arrest the damage; they do not cure it.

-The Alchemist’s Laboratory
+## The Alchemist’s Laboratory

 Laboratories come in all shapes and sizes and may be hidden or in open view, depending on the secrecy of the alchemist.
 Common to all laboratories, though, is the range and variety of equipment to be found there.
 This section describes the essential components of an alchemist’s laboratory.

-                                                                                         155
-Alex Greene (order #3215550)                                                                               2
-       The Laboratory
+### The Laboratory

 An alchemist requires a workspace.
-Somewhere large enough to accommodate a workbench a couple of metres in length, a metre in width and sturdy enough to support all the alchemical apparatus required for experiments.
-The laboratory also need sufficient room for storage of raw materials and equipment spares.
-Thus, most alchemists own or rent suitable premises or rooms within such premises, where they will not be disturbed and the sight, sound and smell of their experiments will not attract undue alarm or attention.
+Somewhere large enough to accommodate a workbench a couple of metres in length, a metre in width and sturdy enough to need sufficient room for storage of raw materials and equipment spares.
+Thus, most support all the alchemical apparatus required for experiments.
+The laboratory also alchemists own or rent suitable premises or rooms within such premises, where they will not be disturbed and the sight, sound and smell of their experiments will not attract undue alarm or attention.

-Heat Source
+### Heat Source
 This is essential, and it must be both contained and easy to regulate, allowing a rapid increase or decrease of heat promote or arrest processes such as distillation.
 The simplest heat source is an open fire, but this is difficult to regulate.
 Therefore it is common for